 ENGLISH WAY – CAMINO INGLÉS

-Technically you will only need to walk from Neda (a few kms outside Ferrol) in order to qualify for your certificate however we recommend you start your trip in Ferrol.
+Walking: Camino from Ferrol.
+Technically you will only need to walk from Neda (a few kilometres outside Ferrol) in order to qualify for your certificate however we recommend you start your trip in Ferrol.

-Cycling: Since the English Way is quite a short route, you won’t qualify for the Compostela certificate if you are cycling however it will be still a very enjoyable experience.
+Cycling: no. Since the English Way is quite a short route (less than 200km), you won’t qualify for the Compostela certificate if you are cycling however it will be still a very enjoyable experience.

 NORTHERN WAY – CAMINO DEL NORTE

-The hamlet of Baamonde marks the minimum distance required to get a Compostela certificate however we recommend starting in Vilalba, which is a bigger town and much easier to access to start your walk.
+Walking: Camino from Vilalba.
+The hamlet of Baamonde marks the minimum distance required to get a Camino Certificate however we recommend starting in Vilalba, which is a bigger town and much easier to access to start your walk.

 ORIGINAL WAY – CAMINO PRIMITIVO